laravel/docs/mocking.md

         $mock->shouldReceive('process')->once();
     });

-You may use the `partialMock` method if you only need to mock several methods of an object and leaving the remainder to respond to calls normally.
+You may use the `partialMock` method if you only need to mock several methods of an object and leaving the remainder frees to respond to calls normally.

     use App\Service;